Diabetes myths and facts

 Diabetes - common myths and facts; High blood sugar myths and facts

-Diabetes is a long-term (chronic) disease in which the body cannot regulate the amount of glucose (sugar) in the blood.
+Diabetes is a long-term (chronic) disease in which the body cannot regulate the amount of glucose (a type of sugar) in the blood.
 Diabetes is a complicated disease.
 If you have diabetes, or know anyone who has it, you may have questions about the disease.
-There are many popular myths about diabetes and its management.
+There are many common myths about diabetes and its management.
 Here are some facts you should know about diabetes.

 Information